pereznetworks/My-Random-Quotes-Web-App/README.md

 ## Beautiful Simplicity

   - The "My Random Quotes" Web App is simple.
     - It's just css styling, javascript and some json.
-But in this simplicity is the beauty.

   - Provides a beautiful, simple user experience.